 Trying to decide if “The Thinker” Play Kit from Lovevery is worth it?
 In this post, I'll share a video review, the cost of the play kit, and the pros and cons to it.
 It's intended for babies 11-12 months old.
-I'll also discuss the February 2021 update to this play kit, which items I think are purchasing from the subscriber shop and where to shop dupes for the items on Amazon.
+I'll also discuss the February 2021 update to this play kit, which items I think are purchasing from the subscriber shop and where to shop dupes for the items on Etsy or Amazon alternatives.

 - What is inside The Thinker Play Kit for Months 11-12?